rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 First, we need to understand how rubato is structured (we will explain it first, then walk you through it). rubato has 4 levels: Scenes, Groups, Game Objects, and Components.

-:func:`Scenes <rubato.classes.scene.Scene>` hold a collection of Game Objects and Groups.
-It also manages a :func:`Camera <rubato.classes.camera.Camera>`.
+:func:`Scenes <rubato.classes.scene.Scene>` hold 2 Groups.
+One for UI and one for all the other Game Objects.
+It also manages a
+:func:`Camera <rubato.classes.camera.Camera>`.
 We use Scenes to separate code.
 For example, you could have each game level on a different scene.
 Then to switch levels, you would switch scenes.
 Every game has a :func:`Scene Manager <rubato.classes.scene_manager.SceneManager>` which helps you switch between scenes